-The traditional gravity-flush toilet is pretty trouble-free plumbing fixtures, thank it part to the fact that is has no high-tech parts..
+The traditional gravity-flush toilet is pretty trouble-free plumbing fixtures, thanks in part to the fact that it has no high-tech parts.
 Although the water-supply valves, flush valves, and wax ring that seals the toilet to the floor all may fail and need to be replaced from time to time, the porcelain or china fixture itself can last for decades in perfect operating shape unless the bowl or tank become cracked.
-Nevertheless, you may want to replace your toilet, either for purely aesthetic reasons, such as when remodeling a bathroom, or to take advantage of new water-saving features available on modern toilet designs.
+Nevertheless, you may want to replace your toilet, either for purely aesthetic reasons, such as when remodeling a bathroom or to take advantage of new water-saving features available on modern toilet designs.

 Replacing a toilet yourself can seem like an intimidating job, but it's really fairly easy with a little study and planning beforehand.
 But before you get to that point, you need to know something about how to measure for a new toilet, and what kind of options you have when purchasing a replacement toilet.